This Girl Can 2023

 - the rides enabled me to get to know the Beechworth MTB park and other bike routes that I could do by myself or with my family.

 - I love bike MTB & Gravel riding as I feel it’s safer for me off the main roads and it gets me out into nature which is very good for the soul.

 - it was a wonderful opportunity to meet other people.

 The formal programme has finished now but we have formed a Tuesday night regular riding group (we are still going even in winter in the dark!) and have a WhatsApp group to organise this and other rides.
 The health benefits have been truly holistic – fitness both cardio & strength, confidence in mastering something new, connecting with nature, socially making new friends." - Simone

 Try some cricket

 Mary is part of the Beechworth Wanderers and this girl can play!
 Mary can bat and bowl and just loves playing cricket.

 Mary not only played in the U12 Boys team last season, she also played with the Beechworth Wanderers Open women’s team.

-This hard work and determination has seen her selected and currently trialing with the U15 North East Knights U15 Premier team which will play in Melbourne for the Victorian State titles.
+This hard work and determination has seen her selected and currently trialing with the U15 North East Knights U15 Premier team.
 This is a massive feat as Mary is on 11 years old #thisgirlcan

 For more information about playing girls cricket keep an eye on the Beechworth Wanderers Facebook page.